DEEErab/portfolio/README.md

 });
 ```

 you will have to change the user and pass to your own email address and password.

-You will
-allso have to change the email found on line 36 to your own email address.
+You will also have to change the email found on line 36 to your own email address.

 ```
 to: "temp12345@gmail.com",
 ```

+If you choose to use Gmail, you will need to enable less secure apps in your Gmail account.
+Or create a app sepecific password.
+You can learn how to do that here: [https://support.google.com/mail/answer/185833?hl=en](https://support.google.com/mail/answer/185833?hl=en)

+If you would like to use a different email service, you can use any service that supports the SMTP protocol. you can learn how to do that here: [https://nodemailer.com/smtp/](https://nodemailer.com/smtp/)

 Now run the server.js file in the terminal.